mcfullard/ttd-release/README.md

 # ttd-release
 This repository will serve as the main point for testers to download and run releases of our game *The Wrath of Thomas the Dentist*.
-Note: the game requires an internet connection to work properly.

 We're still actively developing so please be patient with us :) If you find any bugs or have any questions, please create an issue on this repository or contact